Skip to main content

 2Minimize RMDs

 However, Roth IRAs and Roth 401(k)s don't require RMDs during the original owner's lifetime.
-If most of your assets are in traditional accounts, it may make sense to convert some portion of those savings into a Roth 401(k) or Roth IRA before you start taking RMDs.
+If most of your assets are in traditional accounts, it may make sense to convert some portion of these savings into a Roth 401(k) or Roth IRA before you start taking RMDs.
 You'll have to pay taxes on the funds in the year you make the conversion, but you'll get all the advantages of a Roth account going forward.

-4Maximize your tax deductions
+4Maximize tax deductions

 5Shift to low-tax income investments